Coherent control of solid-state defect spins via patterned boron-doped diamond circuit: Overview of BDD--NV hybrid system

-The $\Omega$-shaped BDD circuit operates with alternating current, generating an oscillating magnetic field that ranges from direct current to microwave frequencies.
-It connects to electrodes on a printed circuit board via a $\o=25$ $\mu$m gold wire and silver paste.
-The printed circuit board is linked to a signal generator through a SubMiniature version A cable, ensuring a matched impedance of 50~$\Omega$.
-The microwave field produced by this BDD circuit enables the manipulation of the ground states of the NV centers, with this study concentrating on the NV centers situated within the $\Omega$-shaped area.
+The $\Omega$-shaped BDD circuit serves as a versatile antenna, designed to generate oscillating magnetic fields across a broad spectrum of frequencies required for quantum control.
+This wideband operation is experimentally confirmed via direct current transport measurements and the coherent manipulation of NV center spins at microwave frequencies.
+For these experiments, the BDD circuit connects to electrodes on a printed circuit board via a $\o=25$ $\mu$m gold wire and silver paste.
+The printed circuit board is linked to a signal generator through a Sub Miniature A cable, ensuring a matched impedance of 50~$\Omega$.
+The microwave field produced by this BDD circuit enables the manipulation of the triplet ground states of the NV centers, with this study concentrating on the NV centers situated within the $\Omega$-shaped area.